drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-patient-intro.md

 **Birth Sex vs Sex**

 Healthcenters are enouraged to use the uds-plus-sex-extension to capture the sex of the patient.
 This is in alignment with the CMS Sex codes and the UDS Manual.
-However, this change was implemented recently and in order to allow Healthcenters and their vendors who have already tested the 2024 reporting changes the uds-plus-birthsex-extension is still part of the patient profile.
+However, this change was implemented recently and in order to allow Healthcenters and their vendors who have already tested the 2024 reporting changes the uds-plus-birthsex-extension can be used to convey sex in the patient profile.
 The uds-plus-birthsex-extension is also enhanced to allow the CMS sex codes in addition to the HL7 AdministrativeGender codes that were previously allowed.
 The cardinality is relaxed from 1..1 to 0..1 but one of either uds-plus-sex or uds-plus-birthsex-extension should be present.

+**Birth Sex/Sex Additional Constraints**

+NullFlavors are not allowed for BirthSex reporting for UDS+ even though they are allowed in US Core.

 **Examples**